Health Resources

 Clomiphene Citrate

-Clomiphene Citrate is the most common fertility drug given for women who do not ovulate (release eggs) regularly.
+Clomiphene citrate is the most common fertility drug given for women who do not ovulate (release eggs) regularly.

-It works as an anti-estrogen which diminishes negative feedback to the brain and lead to increased release of gonadotropins (hormones that stimulate the ovary to grow follicles and ovulate).
+It works as an anti-oestrogen which diminishes negative feedback to the brain and lead to increased release of gonadotropins (hormones that stimulate the ovary to grow follicles and ovulate).
 It will result in ovulation in 80% of women.

-The usual dose is 50- 150 mg/ day, and is given for 5 days.
+The usual dose is 50 to 150 mg/day, and is given for 5 days.

 • It usually starts from the 2nd day of the menses.